sotieno/sotieno/README.md

 # 👋 Hello, I'm Sylvia

 I am a Business Intelligence (BI) Analyst and Software Engineer with a strong dedication to open-source development.
-My professional interests revolve around the synergy of data and technology, where I take pleasure in crafting innovative solutions to address common challenges.<br><br>
+My professional interests revolve around the synergy of data and technology, where I take pleasure in crafting innovative solutions to address common challenges.<br>

 ## 🔧 What I'm Up To